-Tip: If you ever want to revert to this default layout, click the Templates tab in the Content Panel (Page Builder 2.x) or the Templates button in the upper right corner (Page Builder 1.x) when you're editing the theme layout in Page Builder.
+Tip: If you ever want to revert to this default layout, click the Templates tab in the Content Panel (Page Builder 2.x) or the Templates button in the upper right corner (Page Builder 1.x) when you're editing the Themer layout in Page Builder.
 Then click the Header template.

-When you edit the Header theme layout before opening Page Builder, there are three settings that control how the header behaves.
+When you edit the Header Themer layout before opening Page Builder, there are three settings that control how the header behaves.

 This is equivalent to the fixed header in the Beaver Builder Theme.
 The header stays in place at the original size while the page is scrolled.

 If you choose a sticky header, you also get the option to shrink it as the page scrolls up.
 The amount of shrink is determined by the height required for the full-size header logo, text, and menu.